rhadp/automotive-image-builder/README.md

 distributions.
 The images can support package-based mode (called "package") as well as image-based mode (called "image").

-The main tool is called `automotive-image-builder`, and its primary function is to compose manifests.
+The main tool is called `aib`, and its primary function is to compose manifests.
 The compose operation takes a YAML-based Automotive Image Builder manifest and a set of options that affect the compose, and it resolves the manifest into an osbuild JSON file.
 This JSON file contains precise instructions for building an image using the